BachirZahaf27/API-for-Live-Climate-Change/README.md

 ## VI- Index :

-1. This pqge is made with `Bluma` for the user so he can acces all the severs and the information about this API, just like it's showing below :
+1. This page is made with `Bluma` for the user so he can acces all the severs and the information about this API, just like it's showing below :

 ![image](https://user-images.githubusercontent.com/61596276/173078319-cb8b6307-234a-4850-b36a-6d010214d6ec.png)
 ![image](https://user-images.githubusercontent.com/61596276/173078415-458fa55e-031a-421e-87ed-3496c0a56dad.png)